slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 ### Stepper configuration

-The stepper can be controlled in two ways.
+>[!NOTE]

-#### Using serial (UART)
+*The stepper can be controlled in two ways.*

-Accuracy is slightly reduced in favor of tight timings and high-frequency stepping pulses.
-Pulse generation is unaffected by ESPHome's handling of other components or main thread execution.
-This means that the host microcontroller (e.g., ESP32) running ESPHome doesn't provide the step generation, but it is handled internally by the driver.
-Highly recommended for use with high microstep interpolation or true silent operation.
+#### Control position using serial (UART)
+Accuracy is slightly reduced for tighter timing and high-frequency pulse generation, which is handled internally by the driver rather than the ESPHome microcontroller.
+This ensures consistent pulse generation without interference from other components, making it ideal for high microstep interpolation or silent operation.
 Relevant info can be found in [section 1.3][datasheet].

 >[!NOTE]
 *The provided accuracy is often precise enough, but it depends on speeds and how often the component can write to the driver.*